Satish-Kumar-1/GenAI/README.md

 # GenAI
-This repository contains modules related to GenAI from basic to advance (i.e., learning about RNN to BeyondLLM).
+## This repository contains modules related to GenAI from basic to advance (i.e., learning about RNN to BeyondLLM).
+### Introduction python file contains basics codes of llama_index framework and chatting with PDF.